Last revised on October 30, 2022.

 See my Hiking/Trekking Page for other walks I’ve done over the past decade.

 I spent most of October 2019 in Bhutan, a small country just south of Tibet in the eastern Himalayas.
 What drew me there was the long-distance Snowman/Lunana Trek, said by some to be one of the world’s most demanding.

 - external factors like rain at lower altitudes, snow-covered passes as you get higher, and delayed horse and yak arrangements;

-- personal factors like aching joints, especially knees; unplanned-for slips and falls; respiratory problems thanks to the dry air combined with increased breathing rate; food or hygiene-related stomach issues; and inadequate acclimatization leading to acute altitude sickness.
+- personal factors like aching joints, especially knees; accidental slips and falls; respiratory problems thanks to the dry air combined with increased breathing rate; food or hygiene-related stomach issues; and inadequate acclimatization leading to acute altitude sickness.

 Now back at Base Camp Toronto, I am happy to report no real problems except for

-- some pretty crappy weather for the first ten days (it rained some mornings and overnights and most afternoons) and
+- mostly awful weather for the first ten days (it rained some mornings and overnights and most afternoons) and

 - the puzzlement of the unprepared local cook team at what to do with a vegan who had made his dietary requirements clear months in advance to the non-Bhutan agency organizing the trek and had been assured that it would not be an issue.